lynnswap/PDToastKit/README.md

 - Present toasts from the top or bottom edge
  - Success, warning, error and thanks styles
  - Create custom toast types in extensions
-- Optional additional message and thumbnail
+- Optional detail message and thumbnail
 - Automatic dismissal after a short duration

 ## Installation